News From Masters

-Computer Science/Political Science, by Kree Zhang.
-This talk will investigate the ways that teenagers use coded language and techniques to circumvent censorship, both governmental and parental.
+"Is History in the Eyes of the Beholder?" by Kree Zhang.
+Kree's talk will investigate the ways that teenagers use coded language and techniques to circumvent censorship — both governmental and parental.
 Comparisons will be made between American teens and Chinese teens.
 The ways in which teenagers have used technology to find a political voice will be central to this work.
 Field work will include interviews.

 In the spirit of ideas worth spreading, TEDx is a program of local, self-organized events that bring people together to share a TED-like experience.
 At a TEDx event, TED Talks video and live speakers combine to spark deep discussion and connection in a small group.
 These local, self-organized events are branded TEDx, in which x equals independently organized TED event.
 The TED Conference provides general guidance for the TEDx program, but individual TEDx events are self-organized (subject to certain rules and regulations).

 TED is a nonprofit organization devoted to Ideas Worth Spreading, usually in the form of short, powerful talks (18 minutes or fewer) delivered by today's leading thinkers and doers.
 Many of these talks are given at TED's annual conference in Vancouver, British Columbia, and are made available, free, on TED.com.
 TED speakers have included Bill Gates, Jane Goodall, Elizabeth Gilbert, Sir Richard Branson, Nandan Nilekani, Philippe Starck, Ngozi Okonjo-Iweala, Sal Khan and Daniel Kahneman.